 Ok, hopefully your stress level has gone down a bit!
 Now on to the basics: Let’s break it down line by line.

 The first line of the wedding invitation should always allude to, or directly list the host.
-Traditionally, the bride’s family paid for the wedding, but it’s 2019, and there are many different ways to host.
+Traditionally, the bride’s family paid for the wedding, but nowadays, there are many different ways to host.

 If the bride’s family is paying for all or the majority of the wedding, it is most appropriate to formally list them as the hosts.